Liverpool, UK

 Liverpool's musical DNA is unmatched.
 The Beatles legacy means rock, pop, and Merseybeat are in the city's blood, but the scene is far broader today.
 You'll find strong indie (The Coral, The Zutons, The Wombats all came from here), a thriving electronic scene in the Baltic Triangle, excellent jazz and soul, and a growing hip-hop community.
 Beatles tribute acts are always in demand for tourist events, but Liverpool's contemporary scene is equally impressive.

-Can I hire a Beatles tribute band in Liverpool?
+Can I book a function or corporate band in Liverpool?

 Do Liverpool bands travel for events?